umutcalikyilmaz/TxnSP/README.md

 ## Citation
 TxnSP is developed as a part of a study on the transaction scheduling problem and its use in transaction-based optimizing multi-agent systems.
 The results of the study is compiled in a research paper, which is pending approval for publication.
 The information for citation will be provided after the publication.

+## Installation
+TxnSP is designed for Debian and currently it is not compatible with Windows or MacOS.
+To install the library, the following bash instructions must be executed in the project's root folder

+'''bash
+mkdir build
+cd build
+cmake ..
+sudo make install
+'''